 Aspects of PSHCE are also taught through our Culture and Society Curriculum.
-We also deliver PSHCE themes during our weekly PSHCE and RSHE form time sessions, our weekly Personal Development form time sessions, through "Thought or the Week" activities and assemblies.
+We also deliver PSHCE themes during our weekly PSHCE and RSHE form time sessions, our weekly Personal Development form time sessions and assemblies.

 Aspects of PSHCE are also taught through other subjects, such as PE, IT, geography, history, English, maths and science.